 MVR evaporators use a vapor compressor to evaporate brine and condense distilled water.
 They offer two primary advantages: they only require power to operate (so there is no need for a gas line connection or heat) and are compact.
 They generally come in two types:

-- Forced circulation: wastewater is heated in a high circulation rate heat exchanger, and evaporates in a vessel, reducing the risk of scaling on heat exchanger surfaces.
-Forced circulation evaporators are intended for more challenging waters, and when making solids.
+- Forced circulation: Wastewater is heated in a high circulation rate heat exchanger, and evaporates in a vessel, reducing the risk of scaling on heat exchanger surfaces.
+Forced circulation evaporators are intended for more challenging waters and for making solids.
+Saltworks can deliver MVR-driven evaporative crystallizers that produce solids.

 Saltworks’ VapComp is a forced circulation MVR, delivered in partnership with leading MVR companies, combining the best MVR technology with Saltworks’ robust system design, solids management, and automated self-cleaning.